Karthiksai01/Weather-Forecast-Project-on-js/README.md

 OpenWeatherMap API
 This project uses the OpenWeatherMap API to retrieve weather information.
 Below are the key endpoints:

-Geocoding API: Converts city names into geographic coordinates (latitude and longitude).
+Geocoding API:Converts city names into geographic coordinates (latitude and longitude).

 Example: